Cheshire Academy for Lifelong Learning

 Still have questions?
 Check out our frequently asked questions or join our electronic newsletter list to receive regular email updates about the CALL program.

 A mandatory annual (September - August) membership fee of $45 is required for students signing up for the fall and spring 8 week sessions.
-Membership is not required for 4 week mini-sessions.
+Membership is not required for the winter 4 week mini-session.
 Membership gives members discounts on Keene State events and provides access to selected Keene State facilities.

-Participants may take up to four courses for one low registration fee of $85 paid per semester.
-Limited scholarships are available to cover the $85 semester registration fee–contact email@example.com for more information.
+Participants may take up to four courses for one low registration fee of $85 paid per fall and spring semester.
+The winter session allows both members and prospective members to pay per class.
+No membership fee is required for the four week session.
+Limited scholarships are available to cover the $85 semester registration fee–contact firstname.lastname@example.org for more information.

 - Winter Session - Fridays, January 31 to February 21, 2020 (snow date, if needed, will be February 28)